All Episodes

 Hit the wrong button there, folks.

-Sorry, greetings, and welcome back, Rush Limbo, the cutting edge of societal evolution.
+Greetings and welcome back, Rush Limbaugh, the cutting edge of societal evolution.

-Why stay-at-home moms actually I think are a threat to women like Hillary Rosen and other leftist pundits who want the state paying for school lunch, school breakfast, uh, school dinner, uh, food stamps, contracepts,
+There's another reason why stay-at-home moms actually, I think, are a threat to women like Hillary Rosen and other leftist pundits who want the state paying for school lunch, school breakfast, school dinner, food stamps, contracepts, you name it.

 Instead of having the government, stay-at-home moms have a husband to support them.